CUCINA POVERA – REDISCOVERING SOUP

 IMG_2779

-Add the stock, the bread, seasoning and some basil and cook on low heat for about 10 more minutes, stir regularly to break down the bread into pappa.
+Add stock, bread, seasoning and basil.
+Simmer on low for 10 minutes, stirring to break down the bread.

 Serve the pappa warm or at room temperature topped with a drizzle of extra virgin olive oil and fresh basil leaves.